hunterxcobby/100-days-of-code/log.md

    - Addressed issues related to W3C validation for the HTML document.

 7. **Future Considerations:**
-   - Discussed the possibility of using background images for styling.
+   - learned the possibility of using background images for styling.
    - Provided guidance on incorporating a logo into the header and using background images.

 **link to projecct:** [AirBnB](https://github.com/hunterxcobby/AirBnB_clone)